Strange symmetry, drawn from revolution,

 What force dictates the charters we fulfill?

-Dull minions, raised from earth, to earth return,
+Dull minions, raised from dust, to dust return,

 Yet what sage pestle grates upon our form,

-And for what mortar do our hearts still yearn;
+In what dim mortar do our hearts still yearn;

 What plan does Mother Earth have for her spawn?

-Born but to live, and yet born but to die;
+Born but to live—yet born as well to die;

 Perhaps it’s wisest never to bid why.